rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 ### Syncing changes

-Any time you rebase from upstream, you're likely to bring in new changes, since we're committing stuff all the time.
+Any time you rebase from upstream, you're likely to bring in new changes because we're committing stuff all the time.
 This means that when you rebase, your local branch will be ahead of your remote branch.
-To get your remote up to speed, just
+To get your remote up to speed:

 ````bash
 $ git push origin master